What is a Source?¶

 Click the Delete button below the filter bar to the left.

-Click Confirm to delete the selected incident(s).
+Click Confirm to delete the selected group(s).

-The Incident Filter Bar¶
+The Group Filter Bar¶

 With filters, verifiers can narrow down their search.
-In some cases, there might arise the need to search for specific types of incidents.
+In some cases, there might arise the need to search for specific types of groups.
 Filters are the best way to achieve this.
 Below are a number of filters that can be used.

 Filtering by Assigned User¶